Pet parents choose Cain's

 What are anal glands?

-The real answer is "something you don't want to deal with at home!"
 They are the scent sacs right under a dog's tail.
 Some dogs empty them naturally, some do not.
-Your groomer can check if they need to be emptied (expressed) and this is included in the price of a bath or groom.
+Your groomer will ask if you prefer this service and can help check if they need to be emptied (expressed) and this is included in the price of a bath or groom.

 How is my pet dried?